DigitalOcean's Technical Writing Guidelines

 DigitalOcean’s custom Markdown and formatting guidelines are designed to help make our tutorials’ instructions as easy to read as possible.
 This Docker Swarm tutorial is a good example of how to use our custom Markdown to distinguish between commands run on several different servers, as well as locally.

-The Conclusion should summarize what the reader has accomplished by following your tutorial.
-It should also describe what the reader can do next.
+The conclusion should also describe what the reader can do next.
 This can include a description of use cases or features the reader can explore, links to other DigitalOcean tutorials with additional setup or configuration, and external documentation.

 DigitalOcean tutorials are formatted in the Markdown markup language.
 Daring Fireball publishes a comprehensive Markdown guide if you’re unfamiliar with it.
 DigitalOcean also uses some custom Markdown.
 Examples of our custom Markdown are in the appropriate sections below.